GoldenWind8/horde-openai-proxy/README.md

-# OpenAI-Compatible API
+# Horde OpenAI-Compatible API

-This is an OpenAI-compatible API that provides a seamless interface for interacting with language models.
-It supports chat completions and text completions, similar to the OpenAI API, while leveraging the power of the Kobold API behind the scenes.
+This is an OpenAI-compatible API that provides a seamless interface for interacting with The Horde.
+It supports chat completions and text completions..

 ## Getting Started